ScryEngineering/scrygroup.com/content/blog-posts/2019-06-20/solve-problems-process-automation.md

 **The situation:** Think about all the software and applications you use in the span of an average week in your business - probably a dozen or more, right?
 Some are legacy programs while others are newer cloud-based or onsite applications, and they need to interact seamlessly so data can be transferred quickly between programs.

 **The fix:** Business process automation software can help your most vital systems "talk" to each other, glitch-free.
-At Custom Programming Solutions, we specialize in assessing your software challenges and building the right solution to address them.
+At Custom Programming Solutions, we specialize in assessing your software and technological challenges and building the right solution to address them.
 A new system that integrates all of these programs will improve efficiency and eliminate the frustrating bottlenecks that happen when applications don't interact properly.

 Inefficient processes, outdated systems and tedious manual labour can make running a business feel like a Sisyphean challenge.
 By automating your processes, you can streamline your operations, improve profitability and give your employees the tools to do their best work so you can focus on building your business.